prophix-cloud/cloudshell/README.md

 ## Getting Temporary AWS API Keys

-If your Cloudshell is setup you can run `get-temp-aws-creds` from the shell which will run `get-temp-aws-creds.sh` script that's in this repo.
+If your Cloudshell is setup you can run `get-temp-aws-creds` from the shell which will run the `get-temp-aws-creds.sh` script that's in this repo.